 7. Tradewinds was never operated as an active business: Tradewinds only purpose was to own and operate Freeman’s airplane.
 It did not have any customers or generate any revenue.
 This factor is what other courts call the business purpose doctrine.
 A concept in asset protection law is that a court may disregard the formation of an entity like an LLC or a corporation if it has no business purpose.
 For example there is no business purpose to transfer title to your home to your solely owned LLC while you continue to live in the home.
 If the only reason you put property into an LLC is to protect it from the claims of your creditors, then the plan probably will not work.
 Imagine what would happen if you take the witness stand and the plaintiff’s attorney asks why did you put your home in the LLC and you answer to prevent my creditors from getting it.
 You lose.
 Because Tradewinds did not have a business, customers or revenue, it failed the business purpose test.

 8. Legal formalities were disregarded: Yes the are legal formalities that apply to operating LLCs and your LLC must comply with all of them.
-One of the reasons I wrote my 170 page book called the Arizona Limited Liability Company Quick Start Guide is so I could explain to my LLC clients and purchasers of the book what the formalities are for Arizona LLCs.
+One of the reasons I wrote my 170 page book called the Arizona LLC Operations Manual is so I could notify my LLC clients and purchasers of the book about the legal formalities applicable to Arizona LLCs.
 Every LLC must comply with the legal formalities of its formation state.

 9. Freeman paid Tradewinds’ debts without characterizing the transactions: This is a no brainer.
 Members should never pay the LLCs debt.
 The LLC should never pay a member’s debt.
 DO NOT DO THIS.
 If your LLC needs money, write a check payable to the LLC and deposit the funds in the LLC’s bank account then pay the debt with the LLC’s money.
 Don’t forget to properly document the transaction as a capital contribution or a loan.
 If you need LLC money to pay your debt, have the LLC write a check to you so you can deposit the funds in your account and pay from your account.
 Don’t forget to properly document the distribution of money as a loan, compensation or a return of capital (if you have a positive capital account balance).
 Document the distribution with a promissory note (if a loan) and minutes or resolutions signed by the members.